Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-The passage of the One Big Beautiful Bill Act locks in the current income tax brackets beyond 2025, avoiding a reversion to higher pre-2018 rates.
-Marginal rates ranging from 10% to 37% will remain in place, affecting how different portions of income are taxed going forward.
-By preventing the expiration of the 2017 brackets, the law preserves lower tax rates for many households but adds an estimated $3.3 trillion to the federal deficit over the next decade.
+The passage of the One Big Beautiful Bill Act extends the current federal income tax brackets beyond 2025, avoiding a scheduled reversion to higher pre-2018 rates.
+Marginal tax rates ranging from 10% to 37% remain in effect, continuing to determine how different portions of income are taxed in the years ahead.
+While the extension preserves lower tax rates for many households, it is projected to increase the federal deficit by approximately $4.1 trillion over the next decade.

 Tax Season Tips